BubuNunu/BubuNunu/README.md

 - 👀 I’m interested in geovisualization, LLM.
 - 🌱 I’m currently learning LLM
 - 💞️ I’m looking to collaborate on LLM projects.
-- 📫 How to reach me : rzhan100@asu.edu
+- 📫 How to reach me: ruizhg100@gmail.com
+-